 where <agent home> is the DA agent directory.

 Add this property: locked/agent.service.name=<service name>

-- If you do not add the property, the agent continues to use the old JRE after the JRE upgrade.
+Without this property, the agent will continue to use the old JRE after the JRE upgrade.

 Note: The JRE for the Windows service for DA agents is not updated when an agent is started using a script.